learn-co-curriculum/dsc-song-analysis-try-experience/p_3_string_lesson.md

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@DSExperience/Strings?lite=true"></iframe>

 To avoid errors, you'll need to make sure there are quotes around the text to make a string.
-Great, now that yiou know how to input some data, let's seee how you can store that data so you can access it when you want it.
+Great, now that you know how to input some data, let's see how you can store that data so you can access it when you want it.

 ## Recap